-Preheat oven to 400° convection.
-Clean and trim 1 pound of asparagus.
+Preheat oven to 400° convection or 425° conventional—clean and trim 1 pound of asparagus.

 Place asparagus on a baking pan.
 Coat with the oil mixture.
 Clean hands are allowed.

-Spread the asparagus evenly in the pan and coat with ¼ cup grated parmesan.
+Spread the asparagus evenly in a single layer on a baking pan with sides and sprinkle with ¼ cup of grated Parmesan cheese.